-The BACOLIKR package has been developed through a major modification of the BACOLI package [20], which employs B-spline Gaussian collocation for the spatial discretization of the PDEs; this discretization process yields a system of time-dependent ordinary differential equations (ODEs).
-These ODEs, together with the boundary conditions, represent a system of differential-algebraic equations (DAEs) that are solved in BACOLIKR using a major modification of the DAE solver, DASKR [5, 6], which is based on a family of Backward Differentiation Formulas (BDFs).
-For each time step, DASKR computes an estimate of the temporal error and then uses both adaptive time stepping and BDF order selection to control this error estimate so that it is less than the user tolerance.
+The BACOLIKR package has been developed through a modification of the BACOLI package [23], which is based on the earlier BACOL package [27].
+Either BACOLI or BACOL was used to perform the numerical computations in the applications literature cited at the beginning of this report.
+The BACOLI package employs B-spline Gaussian collocation for the spatial discretization of the PDEs; this discretization process yields a system of time-dependent ordinary differential equations (ODEs).
+These ODEs, together with the boundary conditions, represent a system of differential-algebraic equations (DAEs) that are solved in BACOLIKR using a modification of the DAE solver, DASKR [7, 8], which is based on a family of Backward Differentiation Formulas (BDFs).
+For each time step, DASKR computes an estimate of the temporal error and then uses both adaptive time stepping and BDF order selection to compute an approximate solution to the DAEs such that a corresponding error estimate is less than the user tolerance.
 For each time step accepted by DASKR, BACOLIKR then computes an estimate of the spatial error of the numerical solution.
 If this spatial error estimate satisfies the user tolerance, then the solution computed on the current time step is accepted.
 Otherwise, BACOLIKR will adapt the spatial mesh and then restart the computation at the beginning of the current time step.

-The source code for BACOLIKR and the examples considered in this report are available at http://cs.smu.ca/~muir/BACOLI-3\Webpage.htm.
+The source code for BACOLIKR and the examples considered in this report are available at http://cs.smu.ca/~muir/BACOLI-3_Webpage.htm.

 This report is organized as follows.
-In Section 2 we provide an overview of BACOLI and DASKR.
-In Section 3, we describe the software development process involved in developing BACOLIKR.
-As mentioned above, this will include describing the modifications that were made to the BACOLI and DASKR packages, in order to develop BACOLIKR.
-Section 4 investigates the application of BACOLIKR to a collection of problems that require event detection that depends on the solution (or its derivatives or spatial integral) to a PDE or a PDE system.
+In Section 2 we provide an overview of BACOLI and DASKR, the packages that were modified in order to obtain BA-COLIKR.
+In Section 3, we describe the software development process required to obtain BACOLIKR; this will include a description of the modifications that were made to the BACOLI and DASKR packages in order to develop BACO-LIKR.
+Section 4 describes the application of BACOLIKR to a collection of problems involving event detection where the event depends on the solution, a derivative of the solution, or the spatial integral of the solution to a PDE or a PDE system.
 We close in Section 5 with our summary, conclusions, and future work.